birukbelihu/OpenCVBasics/README.md

 # Motivation

 I've Created This Project When I Start Learning Computer Vision As A Reference Which Helps Me A Lot From The Start To Now.
-Later I Taught Sharing This Will Help Many Others Like You.
+Later I Taught Sharing This Will Help Many Others Like You As It Helped Me.

 I've Tried To Make The Repository Free Of Errors & Easy To Understand.
 If You Find Any Errors Or Have Suggestions Please Open An Issue Or Create A Pull Request.